mpicbg-csbd/unet-smfish-seg/notes/notes.md

 Fix the indentation and code folding issue on the cluster by changing shiftwidth to 4 `:set sw=4` and setting `:set fdm=indent`.

-# SOLVED!
+# SOLVED.
 Problem: My tensor shape is not what I think it should be.
 I can't run Theano with channels_first setting.

 I'm expecting the "channels" dimension to be after "samples" but before "x", "y" in the theano dimension-ordering configuration....
 But it's not!
 Apparently...